 St. Petersburg's weather can be brutal in the winter, but summer brings temperatures into the 70's and 80's.
 Since the city is located on about the same latitude as Oslo, Stockholm, and Helsinki, it has wonderfully long daylight hours from May to September.
 It's also as far north as Alaska!

 The Russian Ruble (RUB) is the local currency.
 Banks and exchange offices are open Monday through Friday from 9:30 am to 5:30 pm for those wishing to exchange currency.
 Major credit cards are widely accepted, and ATMs are increasingly common.
 The souvenir shops accept dollars, as did all of the street vendors.
 However, restaurants and other shops require the use of rubles.
 We used a credit card for larger purchases.

 St. Petersburg Language

 Russian is the official language of St. Petersburg, but English is widely spoken.
 The Russian language uses the Cyrillic alphabet, but many signs in tourist areas feature both Russian and English.

 St. Petersburg Shopping

 Shopping kiosks are found throughout the city, with a large market across the street from the Church on the Spilled Blood.
-Some kiosks are reportedly Mafia-operated, but we felt goods were fairly marked and did not hear any shopping "horror" stories from any of our shipmates.
 Pickpockets do frequent the tourist areas, so watch your bags and cameras.
 Street vendors are plentiful at all tourist sites.
-The price for books and souvenirs is MUCH better when you are boarding the tour bus to leave a site than it is when you first arrive!
+The price for books and souvenirs is much better when you are boarding the tour bus to leave a site than it is when you first arrive!

 St. Petersburg Must-See Sites